AlbertaSat/ex2_sdr/gnuradio/uhf/RedTeam/doc/Beacon Receive Instructions.md

    ```
 3. GPredict will start and all the satellites of interest should be displayed.
    ![GPredict main window](GPredict_main.png)
-	1. Under the "hamburger" mention at the top right, select "Radio Control".
+	1. Under the "hamburger" menu at the top right, select "Radio Control".
 The GPredict Radio Control window will open.
 Select the satellite you want to track and set the up/down frequencies to match.
 	2. Click the "Track" button, but not "Engage", yet.
 	   ![GPredict Radio Control Window](GPredict_radio_control.png)
 	    The GNU Radio flowgraph will connect to this instance of GPredict to get real-time updates for the corrected receive frequency.
-The GNU Radio flowgraph uses that value directly for direct receive downconversion to baseband, and calculates the transmit frequency for transmit upconversion from baseband.
+The GNU Radio flowgraph uses that value directly for direct receive down-conversion to baseband, and calculates the transmit frequency for transmit up-conversion from baseband.
 4. Open a second terminal (shortcut ctrl-alt-t)
 5. Enter the commands
    ```